dsimard/ready.js/README.md

           aggregateTo : "./minified/all.js" // Which file to aggregate all javascript files }

-4. create or open the file `your_project/.git/hooks/pre-commit` and write `node ready.js/ready.js ready.conf.js`
+4. run `echo 'node ready.js/ready.js ready.conf.js' >> .git/hooks/pre-commit`

 Then, **every time you commit**, ready.js will be run.